allo-protocol/allo-v2/contracts/strategies/donation-voting-merkle-distribution/DonationVotingMerkleDistributionStrategy.md

 * User initiates a distribution set status check request.
 * Checks if the merkle root for distribution has been set.

-### Marking Recipient as Appealed
+### Updating Recipient Registration

-* Recipient initiates an appeal request.
+* Updates recipient metadata via `registerRecipient`
-* Checks if the recipient's internal status is "Rejected."
+* Checks if the recipient's internal status is "Rejected.", then update internal status to "Appealed."
-* Updates recipient's internal status to "Appealed."
+* Checks if the recipient's internal status is "Accepted.", then update internal status to "Pending."
+* Checks if the recipient's internal status is "Pending"/"Appealed", no change in status.
-* Emits `Appealed` event.
+* Emits `UpdatedRegistration` event.

 ### Checking Recipient Status